spsforks/SCons-scons-wiki/FlexibleLinkCom.md

 Goal: to have a more flexible `LINKCOM`, so that we can put options in any order.
-Right now, we are force to have `LINKFLAGS` `LIBPATH` `LIBS`.
-In particular, if we want to put linkflags between libs, this is not possible right now wo rewrwiting link actions.
+Right now, we are forced to split linker-related args between `LINKFLAGS` `LIBPATH` and `LIBS`.
+In particular, if we want to interleave linkflags and libraries, this is not possible right now without rewriting link actions.

 None of below is meant as a prototype: this is just to show the basic concept.